bjax13/StarSight/README.md

 Here you go [DEMO](https://www.react-most-wanted.com).
 The DEMO is just a DEMO.
 It has no real purpose "to do" some usefull stuff.
 Just to show you what your project could look like.

-## Why start with React Most Wanted?
+## Why start with Project Starsight?

-React Most Wanted is a react Starter Kit based on [Create React App](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://material-ui.com/) that uses [Firebase](https://firebase.google.com/).
+Project Starsight is a react Starter Kit based on [Create React App](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://material-ui.com/) that uses [Firebase](https://firebase.google.com/).

 ## Why shold I use it?